-My husband grew up in Louisiana and loves cajun food.
-Even though I didn’t grow up there, I love it too.
+I absolutely LOVE Cajun food.
 Red Beans and Rice is one of my absolute favorite dishes of all time and one that my mom made constantly when I was a child.

 These are just 8 ingredients but are so loaded with flavor, you’d never know.

 Do those look delicious or what?